Counting Colored Trees: Introduction

 \subsection{Other related work and summary of the paper}

 Knuth \cite[Section~3]{knuth1968another} considers essentially the same problem, but for oriented trees (arborescences), in which the order of the children for each vertex does not matter, yet they still have a root and all edges are oriented towards it.
 His article establishes counting formulas even when we have a given number of vertices of each color, generalizing Cayley's formula on the total number of different spanning trees.
 A further generalization was obtained by Bernardi and Morales \cite{bernardi2014counting}.
+Another recent paper~\cite{white2024quota} studies quota trees, which are quite general objects with a certain specialization that is quite similar to our setting.

 It is also worth mentioning that via the glove bijection, which maps ordered trees to Dyck paths (see Section~\ref{sec:prelim} for a description), the problems we are studying can be considered as problems of counting colored Dyck paths.
 While some papers consider Dyck paths with colored accents or hills \cite{asinowski2008dyck,manesbijections}, the coloring we look at does not seem to be considered.

 The rest of the paper is summarized as follows.
 In Section~\ref{sec:prelim}, we start by discussing some needed background.
 In Section~\ref{sec:necessary} and Section~\ref{sec:constructions}, we establish some necessary and sufficient conditions for two coloring rules to have the same counting sequence.
 Next, in Section~\ref{sec:new_from_old}, we explore how certain coloring rules can be built out of simpler rules.
 As previously mentioned, Section~\ref{sec:small} contains an exhaustive analysis of coloring rules with two or three colors.
 Then, in Section~\ref{sec:special}, we describe some infinite families of matrices for which there are explicit formulas for the associated counting sequences.
 Finally, Section~\ref{sec:future} outlines some possible directions for further study.